Autoferry/autoferry.github.io/_posts/2022-04-02-non-single-shot.md

 |<img src="{{site.url}}/assets/hough-transform.png" width="700"> |
 | Example of Hough transform on simulated data.
 On the left (x=time, y=position) a target is moving upwards from lower left corner.
 On the right this corresponds to a unique maximum in the space of initial position and path angle. |

-This raises the question of whether there exist other fundamental principles that can be used to develop multi-scan detection techniques.
-Furthermore, nature of multi-scan detection techniques will depend on the type of sensors.
+This raises the question of whether there exist other fundamental principles that can be used to develop multiscan detection techniques.
+Furthermore, the nature of multiscan detection techniques will depend on the type of sensors.
 Video streams from optical cameras are rich on information which no doubt can support multi-scan detection, but it is hard to pin down the exact principles one should use, as deep learning no doubt will play a fundamental role.
 Video streams from infrared data will often have a lower signal-to-noise ratio, and richness of information is largely replaced by the monotonous gradient between and hot and cold.
 Tracking with infrared cameras has been an important motivation for multi-scan detection methods.
 In typical lidar data there is no intensity values to integrate along the potential paths.
 One can, however, count the number of hits along different paths.